requests/requests-oauthlib/docs/examples/real_world_example.rst

 ==================================================

-OAuth is commonly used by web applications and not command line applications like the other tutorials show case.
+OAuth is commonly used by web applications and not command line applications like the other examples show case.
 The example below shows what such a web application might look like using an imaginary web framework and GitHub as a provider.
 It should be easily transferrable to any web framework.